LVHN Pediatric Video Visit: Frequently Asked Questions

 Q: How do I create a MyLVHN account for myself?

-A: If you are an adult age 18 or older, create your MyLVHN account in one of two ways:
+A: If you are an adult age 18 or older, create your MyLVHN account in one of three ways:

 Q: How do I download the app onto my internet-connected smart device?

 A: Option 1: Using your smart device’s browser, visit MyLVHN.org.
 A mobile pop-up message will display.
 Click on either the Apple Store or Google Play to begin the install.